 All uplinks are at 11Mbps.
-A UL slot is at least 4 slots (3 PHY overhead + 1).
+A UL slot is at least of 4 slot-duration (3 PHY overhead + 1).
 Since UL is point-to-point within each sector, multiple MAC PDU(s) at a given ST can be combined and transmitted using a single PHY overhead.
 This is termed as a Uplink Transport Block (UL-TB).
 The UL-TB should always begin at slot boundary and may be of variable size.
 However, it should fit in an integral number of slots (minimum 4) and should not exceed the maximum payload size defined by the WiFi PHY.
 The UL-MAP specifies the <ST-ID, Slot No> mapping for which ST is to transmit in which slot.
 The MAC header specifies how the BS extracts one or more IP packets from the UL-TB payload.
 The key difference between UL-TB and DL-TB is that the UL-TB is always for one ST whereas DL-TB can be for multiple ST(s) in the same sector.

-There should be a few microseconds of silence after every UL-TB to accommodate for estimation errors in ranging.
+There should be a few microseconds of silence after every UL-TB to accommodate for estimation errors in Ranging (see section 4.7.1 for details of Ranging phase).
 This is ensured during slot allocation, depending on the fraction of last slot that is actually occupied by an ST's transmission.
 The MAC headers for the UL-TB and DL-TB are similar.
 The MAC header includes information for concatenating fractional IP packets split between the last TB of one frame's DL/UL and the first TB of the next frame's DL/UL.
 This is described in more detail in section 4.9.

-Note that a maximum of 100 / 4 = 25 simultaneous users can be supported on UL, when there is no spectrum reuse among the sectors.
-This means a payload of 25 2 bytes <ST-ID, Starting slot>, for the UL-MAP (and DL-MAP).
-If there are no allocations for an ST in DL-MAP (and UL-MAP), the ST may go into power-save mode.
+Note that a maximum of 100 / 4 = 25 simultaneous users can be supported per sector in one UL, when there is no spectrum reuse among the sectors.
+This means a payload of 25 2 bytes <ST-ID, Starting slot> or 50 bytes, for the UL-MAP (and DL-MAP).
+For transmitting 50 bytes in UL-MAP (and in DL-MAP), the beacon size requires to be as follows: